eld4niz/3d-computer-vision-resources/README.md

 2. [Andrej Karpathy](https://karpathy.ai/)

 ## Conclusion
-I'll try to update this file whenever I find interesting the area of 3D Computer Vision or Deep Learning.
+I'll try to update this file whenever I find interesting resources in the area of 3D Computer Vision or Deep Learning.